adampiskorski/pyconza-mailer/readme.md

 This pipeline is much simpler, where all plain text templates are stored in the `txt` directory, and rendered and sent directly from there.

+## Images

+Media files such as images can be sent inline, by saving them in the `media` folder, and referring to them by pre-fixing their filenames with `cid:`.
+For example: `src="cid:welcome.png"`

 ## Environmental variables

 ### Secrets